mirchencom/webconsole/README.md

 # Built-in Plugins

 While these plugins are already useful, they are only at the proof of concept stage.
-Final implementations would only superficially resemble these.
+Final implementations will only superficially resemble these.

 ## Editor Agnostic REPLs

-Web Console includes several REPLs, that can evaluate code from any editor (by sending it to a plugins subprocess [standard input](http://en.wikipedia.org/wiki/Standard_input).
-State is maintained by hosting a running instance of the REPL executable.
+Web Console includes several REPLs, that can evaluate code from any editor (by sending it to a plugins subprocesses [standard input](http://en.wikipedia.org/wiki/Standard_input)).
+The REPLs state is maintained by hosting a running instance of the REPL executable.

 ### CoffeeScript